 - Include with application five (5) letters of reference (3 personal and 2 professional).
 Instructions for reference letters are included on the application.

-- Submit a signed, $10,000 NC Landscape Contractor’s Surety Compliance Bond, or an Irrevocable Letter of Credit from a financial institution with this application.
+- Submit an original, signed $10,000 NC Landscape Contractor’s Surety Compliance Bond, or an Irrevocable Letter of Credit from a financial institution with the application.
 Follow this link for more information: Surety Bond Requirement

 - After the above requirements are met, the applicant is required to pass an examination administered by the Board.
 See “Licensing Exam” section below for information about the exam.
 The exam fee must be submitted before the exam can be taken.